-One of the greatest DIY conundrums that continues to vex people is how to paint a wall evenly.
-On the face of it, it seems like such a simple task and yet, painting evenly is something that so few people get right that we have decided to let you in on our top tips.
+One of the greatest DIY conundrums that continues to vex people is how to how to paint a wall evenly.
+On the face of it, it seems like such a simple task and yet, painting a wall evenly is something that so few people get right that we have decided to let you in on our top tips.

 As with most things, a great paint finish is almost wholly dependent on adequate preparation and a patient application, with attention to detail and consistency being maintained throughout.
 To keep the process as simple as possible, we have numbered the steps in our guide, so as you approach your next painting task, you can refer back and check each stage off as you complete it.

-A crucial step in the whole process of painting evenly is sitting down and accurately calculating how much paint you are going to need and whatever you do, don't forget to take the ceiling into account too!
+A crucial step in the whole process of painting a wall evenly is sitting down and accurately calculating how much paint you are going to need.
+And whatever you do, don't forget to take the ceiling into account too!

-Even if you are going to be painting the walls and ceiling a different colour and not opting for an all white scheme, as seen here from Niko Wauters, you will need to calculate the total area that will be painted, taking into account the colour you are covering and the quality of your chosen paint.
+Even if you are going to be painting the walls and ceiling a different colour and not opting for an all white scheme you will need to calculate the total area that will be painted, taking into account the colour you are covering and the quality of your chosen paint.
 If in doubt, always get more than you need, as there is nothing worse than running out with a section of wall still to paint.

 With your amounts all calculated and verified, you can really hone in on the colour that you want to use.
 You will have already had a rough idea, but now is the time to get super selective.